hanntonkin/hanntonkin.github.io/_posts/2018-3-10-bibles-in-robotics.md

 thumbnail_path: blog/robotics.jpg
 ---

-My collection of books on key subjects in Robotics and Controls.
+My collection of books on key subjects in Robotics, Controls and AI.

 **Robot Mechanics**